Call-for-Code/Project-Sample/README.md

 You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/).

-See the "long description" field in our submission for the log-in credentials.
+See the "long description" field in our submission (not in this repo) for the log-in credentials.

 ## Built with